 He consulted with engineer Oliver Barnes and bridge designer Gustav Lindenthal on a bridge which would not only span the East River, Ward's Island (where a mental hospital was located, it would force the bridge to include a rather sharp curve to avoid the property), and Randall's Island but also the communities of Astoria, Queens and the South Bronx.
 Entire libraries could be written on the Pennsylvania Railroad ranging from its history to the different businesses it owned, far, far too much to cover here which is a mere brief history of the railroad.
 The Pennsy was an institution to the City of Philadelphia and State of Pennsylvania.
 For over 100 years the keystone represented the PRR as much as it did the State of Pennsylvania itself.

-Construction of the bridge began in 1912, about two years after Pennsylvania Station had opened and President Cassatt had already passed away, never able to see either his incredible station or bridge completed.
+Construction began in 1912, about two years after Pennsylvania Station had opened and President Cassatt had already passed away, never able to see either his incredible station or bridge completed.
 The celebrated and central piece of the bridge which spanned the East River used a "spandrel arch" design, similar to bridges which crossed the Rhine River in Germany, which was meant to convey power and strength.
 A key element in this look were the two massive stone masonry towers that rose well above the bridge's deck.

 By September, 1916 the Hell Gate Bridge was all but complete and a year later the Pennsylvania Railroad dispatched the first through train connecting Boston with Washington, D.C.
 Today, the bridge remains an important artery for both freight and passenger trains although its track layout has been altered over the years.
 Today, only three tracks remain with only two of those electrified as one is for freight traffic.
-For much more reading of Hell Gate Bridge please click here.
+For much more reading of Hell Gate please click here.
 The article gives a very detailed history and timeline of the bridge's construction along with its overall dimensions.